albertw1706/ISIC-2024-Skin-Cancer-Malignancy-Detection/README.md

 | LGBM         | 50  | 561        | 0.149          |

 *Note:
-- Early Stopping Epoch Parameter :
+- Early Stopping Epoch Parameter : Number of training epochs to wait before stopping if the model's performance on the validation set does not improve
 - Valid Set pAUC : pAUC results from assessing data from the validation dataset during model training

 ## Model Availability